yuqi-zhang/atomic-system-containers-quickstart/README.md

 As of atomic 1.12 you have to start the service manually with `systemctl start flannel`.

-You can check the status of the container with `atomic ps` (as of v1.12 this has been refractored to `atomic containers list`), or `systemctl status flannel`, or `ifconfig | grep flannel`.
+You can check the status of the container with `atomic containers list`, or `systemctl status flannel`, or `ifconfig | grep flannel`.
 In case of failure refer to logs or troubleshooting below.

 If you had Docker running at this point, the install will invoke `systemctl daemon-reload` to use the new flannel configurations from the container.
 Docker will be stopped and can be restarted with `systemctl start docker` to use the new configuration file.